EU VAT system, a high-level overview based on the main rule

 Irrecoverable input tax

 Not all input tax may be credited (or recovered).
-Some VAT is by definition irrecoverable, such as the VAT on private or non-business expenditure.
+Some VAT is, by definition, irrecoverable, such as the VAT on private or non-business expenditure.
 Each EU country also (partly) prohibits the recovery of VAT on certain types of business expenditure that also bears a private use nature.

 Attribution of input tax to taxable and exempt supplies